fa0311/twitter-openapi/README.md

 There are several outputs, but the one that best follows the OpenAPI specification is `dist/docs`.
 However, some Generators may use a syntax that is not supported.

+There are several outputs, but the one that most closely follows the OpenAPI specification is `dist/docs`.
+However, a lot of syntax that is not supported by some generators is used.
+Therefore, it is recommended to use `dist/compatible` or `dist/compatible_discriminator`.

 You can also modify the hook to make the generated results more user-friendly. [build_config.py](./tools/build_config.py)

 Note that the license also inherits to the output.